asamoal/data_over_multi_sftp/README.md

 You need to set up a config.json file in this format:

-``json { "sftp_servers": ["sftp_server1", "sftp_server2", "sftp_server3"], "private_key_path": "/path/to/private/key" }``
+``json { "sftp_servers": ["localhost:2222", "localhost:3333", "localhost:4444"], "sftp_user": "user", "private_key_path": "config/keys/sftp-user-key", "remote_dir": "upload/", "locations" : ["/path/to/folder1", "/path/to/folder2"] }``

-Replace "sftp_serverX" with your actual SFTP server addresses.
+Replace the values with your actual SFTP server addresses and local file paths.

 Your private key should be located at the path `"/path/to/private/key"`.

+You can also provide the user and remote directory your want to upload to.

 ## Usage

+There are several convenient ways to run this script, let's start with the basics.

-To run the script, navigate to the project folder and execute the following in your terminal:
+If you have provided supporting values in the config.json, navigate to the project folder and execute the following in your terminal (linux/bash works best):

 ``bash python data_over_multi_sftp.py /path/to/file1 /path/to/file2 ...``

+If you have linux with bracket-expansion you could also run a script like this;

+``bash python data_over_multi_sftp.py $(echo /path/to/file{1,2,3,4})``

+For more advanced and configuration based executions, the config.json can have all the arguments.

+``bash python data_over_multi_sftp.py --config_file /path/to/config.json``

+All the folders will be expanded and files will be uploaded to your configured destination in a round robin fashion.

 ## Testing